purush7/InterviewTask/README.md

 * Node  verson 10.19.0
 * npm version 6.14.4`

+Constraints : The csv files in the data directory shouldn't contain the '-' in file names.
+It needed to be converted into underscore('_') .

 ## Execute:

     You can execute the program by the command `node run.js` .